kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 The term futurism, today, still seems to have largely the same connotations it must have had begin 20th century.
 It was a fast, brutal, rich movement that sensualized the machinery that man could make.
 Nowadays ‘modern’, sci-fi, innovative – ‘fast’ culture in general – is seen placed along the future axis, as if going fast, being new and scientific brings one closer to the future.
 See something cool?
 Future, girl.
 Of course there is a genuine and important meaning to the word, representing the time to come.
 But should the future be appointed as much status as it has?

 In philosophy and history there is a movement that looks back into the past and looks at history not purely for the historical events that happened, but that took from history lessons that we can use today.
 Foucault was one philosopher who worked in that way.
 He looked for instance at the history of punishment and compared with his present day society the things that were happening to form a judgment about the prison system.
 In his approach, there was no predetermined idea that the present was the best or the most fair situation.
 In looking to other eras he could define problems and form opposing views towards the present.

 Bruce Sterling gave a speech at the Transmediale in 2010.
 That edition was titled FUTURITY NOW!
 Here, he discussed the idea of atemporality.
 He used the term atemporality to describe an issue philosophy has with history.
 From an anthropological point of view it can mean the problems we have with the immense new public domain – things like collective knowledge and the loss of a canon and a record.
 He said this problem is reality, we are living it, and proposed ways to deal with the situation.

 ##Time-shift

 Translit is a literary genre that combines different timeframes and locations.
 Seemingly disconnected places and times work together in order to form a general narrative.
-The writer relies on the reader to make his way through time jumps and location-shifts as the book moves on.
+The writer relies on the reader to make his or her way through time jumps and location-shifts as the book moves on.
 The name translit was invented in an essay by Douglas Coupland, who praises this approach.
 He argues even that it’s an essential skill.

 >“Genre shifting is as fundamental to working with words as is punctuation and knowing the difference between serifs and sans-serifs.”